Digits-Partners/Articles/README.md

          To learn the model parameters (the targets weights θ<sub>t</sub> and the context embedding vectors e<sub>c</sub>), we backpropagate all the Loss partial derivatives with respct to these parameters, then we run the loss optimization process (gradient descent or equivalent) to maximize the likelyhood of the training set.
 [Bengio et. al,2003, A neural probabilistic language model].

-         One extension of the above algorithm is to predict a target word given on a certain context composed of both previous and next words.
+         One extension of the above algorithm is to predict a target word given a certain context of words arround the target.

       2. The Skip-grams algorithm is also another extension of the algorithm descirbed above.
 Indeed it maps a context to a target word, where the target is within a window of n-words nearby the context.
 That is given a context of words, we may skip few (previous/next) words to reach out the target.
 [Mikolov et. al., 2013.
 Efficient estimation of word epresentation in vector space]